dev-roadmap/quarkus-tutorial/step-01-configure-quarkus/README.md

 To build a project using Quarkus, what do you need?

-# 1. Configure the dependences
+# 1. Configure the dependencies

 As Quarkus is a Jakarta EE, we will use the Jakarta EE annotations on the code.
-But, for the `pom.xml` we should point to Quarkus dependencies because quarkus has a native supporte for GraalVM.
+But, for the `pom.xml` we should point to Quarkus dependencies because quarkus has native support for GraalVM.

 First we need add all dependencies to Quarkus, this can be done using dependencyManagement: